 Competitive Landscape

 Commercial autonomous cleanup vessels like the RanMarine WasteShark+ Pro retail for $40,000+.
-ADDRAR IV delivers comparable capability — plus features the commercial leader has not shipped — at under $2,000 in parts.
+ADDRAR IV delivers comparable capability — plus features the commercial leader has not shipped — at roughly $2,200 in parts.

 | Feature | WasteShark+ Pro | ADDRAR IV |